trunc8/trunc8.github.io/_posts/robotics/2021-12-25-controls-intuition.md

 $x$ is system state, $y$ is output, $u$ is input
 Optimal controller is of the form $u(t) = K.x'(t)$
-where $K$ is obtained from the Ricatti Difference Equation and
+where $K$ is obtained from the Ricatti Equation and
 $x'$ is estimate of the state
 Due to random noise the state $x$ is not directly observed.
 Thus, estimate of the state $x'$ is obtained from the output $y$ using a Kalman filter